kube-reporting/metering-operator/Documentation/ansible-install.md

 ## Install

-Installing using the openshift-metering playbook will install the metering operator and it's components into the `openshift-metering` namespace.
+Installing using the openshift-metering playbook will install the metering operator and its components into the `openshift-metering` namespace.

 Installation is just running the install playbook: